sbassim/easy/README.md

 - Zip the code (manually or within `null_resource` from terraform)
 - Ensure that the zip file is less than 50MB; if it's larger, you'll have to upload it to an S3 bucket
 - Validate configurations with `terraform validate`
+- Inspect the state of the infrastructure `terraform show`

+### Destroy Infrastructure

+Once the infrastructure isnt used, destroy it to reduce security exposure and costs.
+For example, removing a production environment, build or testing systems.

+- Destroy with `terraform destroy`